top of page

 • Educational workshops & seminars throughout the year

-• Study groups focused on culinary herbs and herbal products
+• Study groups focused on culinary, medicinal and herbal product making

 • Field trips to unique gardens and herb-loving businesses